mulesoft-labs/osprey-mock-service/README.md

 npm install -g osprey-mock-service
 ```

 Start the service from the CLI.
+This will automatically use the `baseUri` as the path to the mock service.
+For example, `http://example.com/api` will result in `http://localhost:{PORT}/api`.

 ```
 osprey-mock-service -f api.raml -p 8000